 In addition to this, they also need to be well versed with the product they are selling, so they can forge trust with their audience, helping them increase sales.

-With a strong sales force, a brand can reach a much larger audience and even increase their revenue manifold.
+With a strong sales force, a brand can reach a much larger audience and even increase its revenue manifold.
 And to add strength to the sales team, each member has to be equipped and supported with the best of tools.

 However, this is easier said than done because, for these tools to be useful, the staff will have to be trained regularly, which can be a costly endeavor.
-In such scenario, microlearning can be your answer.
+In such a scenario, microlearning can be your answer.